 These two small parks are just in the city center and are probably the most famous in St Petersburg.
 The eternal flame which commemorates the soldiers who died during wars is on the Field of Mars.
 The Summer Garden is just a nice place to have a stroll.

 6. Fontanka and Moyka rivers

-Fontanka is just one of the rivers St. Petersburg stays on.
-There are not many famous touristic places here, but if you take a walk along the river you will see some of the most amazing buildings and bridges of the city.
-Start at the St. Michaels’ castle, and you will see the Faberge Museum, Anichkov bridge, theaters and just fancy buildings.
-But I guess you can take this walk only if you have more than 5 days in St. Petersburg.
+The Fontanka is just one of the rivers St. Petersburg stays on.
+There are not many famous tourist places here, but if you take a walk along the river you will see some of the most amazing buildings and bridges of the city.
+Start at St. Michaels’ Castle, and you will see Faberge Museum, Anichkov Bridge, theaters and just fancy buildings.

 All Russian churches are magnificent, and this one is no exception.
-As its name suggests it the cathedral is dedicated to the Russian navy, and I guess the blue color of its exterior – which I love – has something to do with it.
-But probably that’s not entirely true because the Smolny cathedral is blue as well.
+As its name suggests, the cathedral is dedicated to the Russian Navy, and I guess the blue color of its exterior – which I love – has something to do with it.
+But probably that’s not entirely true because the Smolny Cathedral is blue as well.
 The church was stripped off all its possessions and precious icons and had really tough time during the Soviet Union.
 But things change and nowadays it is one of the most beautiful cathedrals of the city.
 And being a naval cathedral it is a place for memorial plates of Navy men who died performing their duty.

 8. Singer House